brentley/ecsworkshop/content/local-testing/frontend.md

 ecs-cli local create --task-def-remote $(aws ecs list-task-definitions | jq -r '.taskDefinitionArns[] | select(contains ("ecsdemo-frontend"))')
 ```

-- Take a look at the docker compose file that was generated, a couple of items to note:
+- Take a look at the docker compose file that was generated.
+The file dictates how the container is to run on the local machine.
+One item to note is regarding the local bridge network.

-    - Note here
-    - Note here

 ```
 cat docker-compose.ecs-local.yml
 ```

+- Under networks, a bridge network has been created called ecs-local-network.
+This simulates some of the endpoints available to the task at runtime such as [IAM Roles endpoint](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-iam-roles.html) and [Task Metadata endpoints](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-metadata-endpoint.html), as well as service discovery between the containers.

 #### Modify ports

 - Because we run every service on the same port, we need to modify them to avoid collision locally.